devkumarpawar/Car-Aminated/README.md

 # Car-Aminated
-**Creating car animation running on the road with speed and it look like a Car Racing Game.I was created it using html,css,javascript**
+**I made Interesting Car Animation.it was running on the road & it look like a Car Racing Game with speed.Only one car is their on the road and still it was running.Interesting to see that car.I used CSS most in that & some frontend skills.**